-For more than the initial study, we need to include the fact that the pulsar wind is relativistic-so we used the relativistic module of the PLUTO code:
+For more than the initial study, we need to include the fact that the pulsar wind is relativistic, so we need to use the relativistic module of the PLUTO code:

 6.4 The RMHD Module

 The RMHD module implements the equations of (ideal) special relativistic magnetohydrodynamics in 1, 2 or 3 dimensions.
 Velocities are always assumed to be expressed in units of the speed of light.
 Source and definition files are located inside the Src/RMHD directory.